What's in the Senate 'skinny repeal' health care bill?

 Related: Health care debate: Turmoil in Senate as Republicans threaten 'skinny bill'

-Get rid of the employer mandate for eight years: Companies would not have to provide affordable insurance for a minimum of eight years.
+Get rid of the employer mandate for eight years: Companies would not have to provide affordable insurance for a minimum of eight years.ƒf

 Both the House legislation and earlier Senate bill would repeal the employer mandate permanently.